RatherRude/Elite-Dangerous-AI-Integration/docs/advanced/AIServer.md

 5) Configure the network access.
 Confirm the defaults as 127.0.0.0 and port 8080 if you are unsure.

-The AIServer window will then download the selected models and show a message when done: `* Running on http://127.0.0.1:8080`.
+The AIServer window will then download the selected models and show a message when done: `running on http://127.0.0.1:8080`.

 Lastly, you will need to configure the AI Integration itself.